PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 ```

-In each of these examples, the command parsing stops when one of the following is found:
+In each of these examples, the parser starts parsing the command as a multi-line command when it encounters the `@` token at the end of the line, and in this mode command parsing stops once one of the following is found:

 * end of file
 * blank line